Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 Can You Complete Post Office Driving Licence Renewal At Any Branch In The UK?

-No. Driving licence renewal is only available at selected participating Post Office branches that have been fitted with digital photo capture equipment and a secure DVLA data connection.
+No. Driving licence renewal is only available at selected participating Post Office branches.
+In our experience, about 40% of Post Office locations do not offer this service.
+The service requires branches to be fitted with digital photo capture equipment and a secure DVLA data connection.
 Smaller counters inside convenience stores or newsagents do not have this facility.
 Before visiting, use the branch finder at postoffice.co.uk and filter specifically for driving licence services.
 Do not assume — call ahead if you are uncertain.

 What Documents Do I Need To Renew My Driving Licence At The Post Office In The UK?

 For most renewals, you need your DVLA renewal reminder letter (D798) and your current photocard licence.
 If your address or name has changed, bring a recent proof of address — a utility bill or bank statement dated within the last three months.
+We have seen a significant number of drivers turned away because they did not bring proof of address after a house move.
 If you have not received a D798 reminder, call DVLA on 0300 790 6801 before visiting the branch.

 Request a Call Back